 SUNS acquired 100% of the equity interests of North Mill Capital LLC ("NMC") on October 20, 2017.
 NMC is a leading asset-backed lending commercial finance company that provides senior secured asset-backed financings to U.S. based small-to-medium-sized businesses primarily in the manufacturing, services and distribution industries.
 SUNS invested approximately \$51.0 million to effect the transaction.
 Subsequently, SUNS contributed 1% of its equity interest in NMC to ESP SSC Corporation.
 Immediately thereafter, SUNS and ESP SSC Corporation contributed their equity interests to NorthMill LLC ("North Mill").
 On May 1, 2018, North Mill merged with and into NMC, with NMC being the surviving company.
 SUNS and ESP SSC Corporation then owned 99% and 1% of the equity interests of NMC, respectively.
 The management team of NMC continues to lead NMC.
 On June 28, 2019, North Mill Holdco LLC ("NM Holdco"), a newly formed entity and ESP SSC Corporation acquired 100% of Summit Financial Resources, a Salt Lake City-based provider of asset-backed financing to small and medium-sized businesses.
 As part of this transaction, SUNS 99% interest in the equity of NMC was contributed to NM Holdco.
 This approximately \$15.5 million transaction was financed with borrowings on NMC's credit facility.
 Effective February 25, 2021, NMC and its related companies are doing business as SLR Business Credit.
 On June 3, 2021, NMC acquired 100% of Fast Pay Partners LLC, a Los Angeles-based provider of asset-backed financing to digital media companies.
-The transaction purchase price of \$66.7 million was financed with equity from SUNS of \$19.0 million and borrowings on NMC's credit facility of \$47.7 million.
+The transaction purchase price of approximately \$6.7 million was financed with equity from SUNS of \$19.0 million and borrowings on NMC's credit facility of \$47.7 million.
 SLRC acquired SLR Business Credit in connection with the Mergers on April 1, 2022.

 SLR Business Credit currently manages a highly diverse portfolio of directly-originated and underwritten senior-secured commitments.
+As of December 31, 2023, the portfolio totaled approximately \$610.9 million of commitments, of which \$273.5 million were funded, on total assets of \$315.3 million.
 As of December 31, 2022, the portfolio totaled approximately \$603.4 million of commitments, of which \$286.0 million were funded, on total assets of \$332.2 million.
-As of December 31, 2021, the portfolio totaled approximately \$513.9 million of commitments, of which \$248.7 million were funded, on total assets of \$290.8 million.
-At December 31, 2022, the portfolio consisted of 108 issuers with an average balance of approximately \$2.6 million versus 125 issuers with an average balance of approximately \$2.0 million at December 31, 2021.
-NMC has a senior credit facility with a bank lending group for \$285.3 million, which expires on November 13, 2025.
+At December 31, 2023, the portfolio consisted of 102 issuers with an average balance of approximately \$2.7 million versus 108 issuers with an average balance of approximately \$2.6 million at December 31, 2022.
+NMC has a senior credit facility with a bank lending group for \$285.3 million which expires on November 13, 2025.
 Borrowings are secured by substantially all of NMC's assets.
-NMC's credit facility, which is non-recourse to us, had approximately \$214.4 million and \$183.3 million of borrowings outstanding at December 31, 2022 and December 31, 2021, respectively.
-For the years ended December 31, 2022 and 2021, SLR Business Credit had net income of \$3.9 million and \$7.3 million, respectively, on gross income of \$29.4 million and \$24.0 million, respectively.
+NMC's credit facility, which is non-recourse to us, had approximately \$22.9 million and \$214.4 million of borrowings outstanding at December 31, 2023 and December 31, 2023, 2022 and 2021, SLR Business Credit had net income (loss) of (\$9.5) million, \$3.9 million, and \$7.3 million, respectively.
+On gross income of \$38.1 million, \$29.4 million, and \$24.0 million, respectively.
 Due to timing and non-cash items, there may be material differences between GAAP net income and cash available for distributions.
 As such, and subject to fluctuations in SLR Business Credit's funded commitments, the timing of originations, and the repayments of financings, the Company cannot guarantee that SLR Business Credit will be able to maintain consistent dividend payments to us.
-SLR Business Credit's consolidated financial statements for the fiscal years ended December 31, 2022 and December 31, 2021 are attached as an exhibit to this annual report on Form 10-K.
+SLR Business Credit's consolidated financial statements for the fiscal years ended December 31, 2022 are attached as an exhibit to this annual report on Form 10-K.